 Kim has served as a seminar speaker on fundraising and campaigns for Campaigns and Elections Magazine, The Democratic National Committee, The National Democratic Institute, The Women’s Campaign School at Yale University, New York University, The Bliss Institute of Applied Politics, American University, GWU Graduate School of Political Management, The Women’s Campaign Fund, NWPC and The Asian Pacific American Institute for Congressional Studies.

 Professional Recognition/Awards: Named a member of the national “Democratic Dream Team” by Aristotle Industries/AAPC annual awards; voted one of politics’ “Rising Stars” by Campaigns & Elections Magazine, profiled as one of “74 Women Who Are Changing American Politics,” awarded Women's Information Network's Karen Mulhauser award for mentoring pro-choice Democratic women.

 Kim serves on the national Advisory Board of Campaign & Elections Magazine and on the Political Council of the Democratic Municipal Officials (DMO).
 She previously served on the boards of NYU’s School of Political Management, WIN and PeacePAC, and is a past elected President of the Mid-Atlantic Board of the American Association of Political Consultants.

-Prior to entering the field of fundraising, Kim worked for media consultants Doak, Shrum & Associates and, previously, as a Legislative Correspondent on Capitol Hill.
+Prior to starting her first firm, Kim worked for media consultants Doak, Shrum & Associates and, previously, as a Legislative Correspondent on Capitol Hill.
 Kim holds a Bachelor of Science degree in Political Science from James Madison University and is a native Washingtonian.